clkz/imagemin/readme.md

 Both libraries are easy to find for RPM distributions too.

 ### Windows users
-Don't worry, because both libraries are included.
+Don't worry because both libraries are included.

 ### Setup task grunt-img with grunt.js
 Install this task next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-img`